roovo/obsidian-card-board/README.md

   - Tag based (uses `#tags` to define columns).

 ## New
-- You can choose files or directories to ignore when loading tasks from files.
+- Choose files or directories to ignore when loading tasks from files.
 Handy if you use templates which contain tasks.
+- Confirmation step added when deleting cards.
+- Use local time when marking tasks as complete.

 - Bugfix: filter definitions dropdown is now scrollable
-- Confirmation step added when deleting cards.
-- Can choose to use local time when marking tasks as complete.
+- Bugfix: card content respects _Text Font_ setting in
+  Obsidian _Appearance_ settings
+- Bugfix: use Obsidian _Font size_ setting to determine
+  CardBoard font size.

 ![date based board screenshot](/images/dateBoard.png?raw=true)